Abdul Rahman Pazhwak: Poetry

-Pazhwak’s Prose
+Prose

 Pazhwak's prose writing is equally diverse and can be divided into the following categories: first, factual writing (non-fiction texts) and second, esthetic writing (or fictional texts).
 The factual non-fiction works produced by Pazhwak include a small series of general introductory works about Afghanistan and the issue of "Pashtunistan" such as "Afghanistan: Ancient Aryana and "The Question of Pashtunistan."
 These booklets were published by the Afghan Information Bureau, the media wing of the Afghan Embassy in London, 1950s.
 The texts are in English and their purpose is to serve Western readers as sources of information about the two mentioned themes.
 A research text written by Pazhwak about Pashtunwali (the ancient code of conduct prevalent among Pashtuns until today) and some journalistic writings date to the period of the late 1930s and 1940s.
-Finally, we need to mention Pazhwak's reflections on the political situation in Afghanistan under the Soviet occupation which is contained in the work Muzakirat-i Janiv (‘Geneva Talks’) which appeared in Afghanistan at the end of the 1980s.
+Finally, we need to mention Pazhwak's reflections on the political situation in Afghanistan under the Soviet occupation which is contained in the work Muzakirat-i Janiv ('Geneva Talks') which appeared in Afghanistan at the end of the 1980s.